Eggless French Toast

 - 6 slices bread preferably stale

-- Cook on skillet about 5 minutes, flipping to cook each side until brown and slightly crisp.
+- Cook: Place a large skillet over medium heat and grease (with margarine or cooking spray).
+Cook each slice of toast for about 5 minutes total, flipping to cook each side until brown and slightly crisp.

-- Serve immediately, topping with syrup, powdered sugar, or fresh fruit.
+- Serve: Serve immediately, topping with syrup, powdered sugar, or fresh fruit.